datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_2_c7d0c9d78ab7fa4b6bdeaf7a8fbb25d0.md

 `@script`
-Finally, we will split our data into training and test sets with scikit-learn with a few lines of code.
+Finally, we will split our data into training and test sets with scikit-learn in only a few lines of code.
 In this example, I have chosen a 60/40 split for the data.

 ---